drivelling-spinel/tartar/doc/bugs.md

 - Top and bottom textures with tall patches sometimes render with glitches; this seems to be relevant for when very tall objects are in proximity, see for example skyscrapers in Jumpwad MAP02 if IDCLIP-ed to close enough.
-- No special handling of tall patches in some cases - e.g.  UI graphics;
-  in fact only things and textures rendering code is  aware that tall patches exist.
 - Tartar crashes when loading Avactor MAP09.
-- Eternity MAP11 has sky rendering artifacts
-  _although I think I meant Eviternity when taking notes_
 - Switching weapons while shooting crashes game
-- Original 1st encounter Wolfendoom sounds are played at incorrect sampling rate
-- Weapon in SSG slot has glitchy animation in Rheingold and (original) Arctic Wolf
 - Loading from empty slot crashes the game

+_The following are expected to be resolved with Stage 3 Maintenance release 2_:
-- Stereo imagine (especially with headphones) leaves much to be desires, as in
+- Stereo image (especially with headphones) leaves much to be desires, as in
   it is difficult to figure out enemy position by ear
 - MAP04 of Fire on the Mountain crashes the port
 - Death exits don't work properly (check either of Earthless, Nostalgia or Unternity)
+- Eternity MAP11 has sky rendering artifacts
+  _although I think I meant Eviternity when taking notes_
+- No special handling of tall patches in some cases - e.g.  UI graphics;
+  in fact only things and textures rendering code is  aware that tall patches exist.
+- Original 1st encounter Wolfendoom sounds are played at incorrect sampling rate
+- Weapon in SSG slot has glitchy animation in Rheingold and (original) Arctic Wolf